-Instructors: Packard, Poolla Multivariable Control System Design: Read Less [-] MEC ENG 235 Design of Microprocessor-Based Mechanical Systems 4 Units Terms offered: Spring 2024, Spring 2023, Spring 2022 This course provides preparation for the conceptual design and prototyping of mechanical systems that use microprocessors to control machine activities, acquire and analyze data, and interact with operators.
+Instructors: Packard, Poolla MEC ENG 235 Design of Microprocessor-Based Mechanical Systems 4 Units Terms offered: Spring 2025, Spring 2024, Spring 2023 This course provides preparation for the conceptual design and prototyping of mechanical systems that use microprocessors to control machine activities, acquire and analyze data, and interact with operators.
 The architecture of microprocessors is related to problems in mechanical systems through study of systems, including electro-mechanical components, thermal components, and a variety of instruments.
 Laboratory exercises lead through studies of different levels of software.
-Design of Microprocessor-Based Mechanical Systems: Read More [+] Rules & Requirements Prerequisites: 132, or C134/Electrical Engineering and Computer Science C128, or any basic undergraduate course in controls Repeat rules: Course may be repeated for credit without restriction.
+Rules & Requirements Prerequisites: 132, or C134/Electrical Engineering and Computer Science C128, or any basic undergraduate course in controls Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 3 hours of laboratory per week Summer: 10 weeks - 4.5 hours of lecture and 4.5 hours of laboratory per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.